+Passover is a Jewish holiday celebrated in the springtime.
 Any holiday and occasion can be difficult to follow while on a special diet, especially one that revolves around food.
-However, of all the holidays, Passover might be the easiest to follow while on the ketogenic diet because we don’t eat any leavened bread.
-Many foods or drinks that contains even a trace of wheat, barley, rye, oats, spelt or their derivatives, and which wasn’t guarded from leavening, are excluded during Passover.
+However, of all the holidays, Passover might be the easiest to follow while on the medical ketogenic diet because we don’t eat any leavened bread.
+Many foods or drinks that contain even a trace of wheat, barley, rye, oats, spelt or their derivatives, and which weren’t guarded from leavening, are excluded during Passover.
 This includes carb-heavy foods like bread, cake, cookies, cereal, pasta and most alcoholic beverages.

-For children on the ketogenic diet, a small piece of matzah can be calculated into the meal consisting of chicken or meat and vegetables, which will be very similar to what the rest of the family eats.
+For children on the medical ketogenic diet, a small piece of matzah can be calculated into the meal consisting of chicken or meat and vegetables, which will be very similar to what the rest of the family eats.
 Of course, the quantities will need to be calculated to work with your child’s diet plan and additional fat will likely be required to meet your ketogenic ratio.
 If needed, ask your child’s dietitian for help ahead of time so that you don’t have to worry about calculating the recipe on the day of the feast.
 Almond flour or any nut flour can be used to create dessert recipes, similar to recipes already calculated for the ketogenic diet.
 Again, ask your dietitian for help if there is a specific dessert recipe that you want to make “keto-friendly”.

-With a little extra planning and help from your dietitian, any person following the ketogenic diet should have no trouble joining the rest of the family in enjoying all of the Passover festivities.
+With a little extra planning and help from your dietitian, any person following the medical ketogenic diet should have no trouble joining the rest of the family in enjoying all of the Passover festivities.